Want the best Mini ITX case for your needs? Find out which are the best small form factor cases for basic, gaming and home theater computers.

 When shopping for a cheap Mini ITX case, it's essential to choose one that accepts standard size components.
 This matters because standard size components = wider choice of cheaper parts = bigger savings.

-Despite its compact size and modest price, this shoebox case is able to contain a respectable number of drives: one optical drive (5.25") + two hard disk drives (3.5") + one solid state drive (2.5") all at once.
+Despite its compact size and modest price, this shoebox case is able to contain a good number of drives: one 5.25" optical drive + three 3.5" hard disk drives + three 2.5" solid state drives all at once.
 If you're not installing an optical drive, the 5.25" bay can be converted to hold even more hard drives.

-Selling for less than $50 on Amazon, Cooler Master Elite 130 offers tremendous value for money.
+Selling for around $60 on Amazon, this case offers tremendous value for money.
 While its low price is aimed at budget users... its features, capacity and cooling performance are good enough to meet the demands of most mainstream consumers and light gamers.

 A Mini ITX gaming case has a lot on its plate.
 Besides supporting a high end (oversized) graphics card, it has to overcome the challenge of cooling a mid to high end CPU plus GPU in a tight space.
 The best Mini ITX cases for gaming will even allow you to tap into the unthinkable: serious overclocking.

-BitFenix Prodigy contains the three key ingredients for housing and powering a high end discrete graphics card: dual expansion slots, long graphics card clearance and support for a full size ATX power supply.
-With its hard drive cage removed, you get 320 mm of GPU clearance - enough to hold almost any graphics card (except for the very rare triple slot monsters).
+NZXT H210i contains the three key ingredients for housing and powering a high end discrete graphics card: dual expansion slots, long graphics card clearance and support for a full size ATX power supply.
+With 325 mm of GPU clearance, there is enough room for almost any graphics card (except for the very rare triple slot monsters).

-The case's enormous capacity for hard drives also deserves a mention.
-Besides a 5.25" optical drive, you can install up to five 3.5" hard disk drives or nine 2.5" solid state drives... making it an excellent choice if you intend to set up a NAS or RAID.
+The case's healthy capacity for hard drives also deserves a mention.
+Besides a 3.5" hard disk drive, you can install up to three 2.5" hard disk drives... making it an excellent choice if you intend to set up a NAS or RAID.

-While BitFenix Prodigy is a bit larger than most Mini-ITX cases, its impressive ability to house and cool high end hardware is unmatched... especially for a small form factor case under $100.
+While it is a bit larger than most Mini-ITX cases, its impressive ability to house and cool high end hardware is unmatched... especially for a small form factor case around $100.
 We highly recommend it for gamers and overclockers looking for a compact case that does it all.

 The best Mini ITX case for a HTPC needs to accomplish a few things.
 One, it should be small enough to fit almost anywhere: on a shelf, inside a TV closet or within a home theater rack.
 Two, it needs to be quiet so it won't interfere with your viewing experience.
 Three, it should be able to accommodate a Blu Ray or DVD drive.

-Measuring just 96 mm x 222 mm x 328 mm (3.8" x 8.7" x 12.9"), Antec ISK 310-150 is a dwarf among Mini ITX cases... but this minature case meets and even exceeds the three conditions above.
-Besides being real small, it's also bundled with a case stand so you can either lie it down flat or make it stand upright.
+Measuring just 380 mm x 370 mm x 87 mm (15" x 14.5" x 3.5"), SilverStone ML08B-H is small even by Mini ITX standards... but this miniature case meets and even exceeds the three conditions above.
+It's also bundled with a removable handle and case stand so you can either lie it down flat or make it stand upright.

-Despite its size, this case is able to accomodate everything a HTPC would need, including 2 hard drives and an optical drive.
+This case is able to contain everything a HTPC would need, including two hard drives and an optical drive.
 The catch here is that you'll have to go for the smaller 2.5" hard drives (SSD or laptop HDD) and a slim optical drive, but those aren't expensive or hard to find.
-There are also two front USB 3.0 ports for connecting to external hard drives and other USB devices.